B07901087/PLT-lexer/README.txt

 Unknown: invalid tokens

-Error handling: skip the invalid character / token and continue
+Error handling: skip the invalid character or token and continue

-Detailed FSM will be shown in the report.pdf
+Detailed FSM is shown in the report.pdf